How To - Build a High-Quality Radio-less AllStar Node for Under $100

 See the CM108 Sound Fob Wiring section below for further details.

 Audio interfaces should have lower noise if inside a grounded metal enclosure with external wiring kept as short as possible.
 RFI is much less likely to be an issue with a radio-less node, but as this will likely be used in ham shacks that have various radios in use, ideally the same RFI precautions should be taken as for a node with radios.
-See my other How-To Guide for details.
+See my other How-To Guides for details.

 Additional Required Components

 You may already have a microphone around the shack with an 8-pin round plug wired for Kenwood or Alinco radios, which should work fine with this node, and you probably already have an external 4 or 8 Ω speaker with 1/8" (3.5mm) plug.
 This design uses 5V USB power from the MiniPC, which may not be enough voltage for some mics that are designed for 8V, though most such mics I have tested work fine on 5V.
-The Alinco EMS-57 is a good mic that is intended for 5V use and has a built-in DTMF keypad and encoder.
+The Alinco EMS-57 is a good mic that is designed for 5V and has a built-in DTMF keypad and encoder.
 Some other mics with keypads don't actually have a DTMF encoder and instead send serial data out expecting a radio to then generate the DTMF tones.
-Be sure to carefully review the schematic and pinout of any mic before using with this node.
+Be sure to carefully review the schematic and pinout of any mic before using with a UCI.

 Kenwood MC-60A, MC-80 and MC-85 desk mics are great options that sound better than pretty much all hand mics, work fine on 5V (no batteries needed), have built-in preamps, and can provide the same audio level output as an EMS-57 allowing them to be used with this design with no changes needed to the mic gain settings.
 Many Icom desk mics can also work great but require an adapter to go to a Kenwood/Alinco mic pinout.
 The Icom SM-10, SM-30 and SM-50 are all great sounding mics.
-An MFJ-1263 Mic/Radio Switch Box is a great way to connect multiple brands of mics to various radios or radio-less nodes.
+An MFJ-1263 Mic/Radio Switch Box is a great way to connect multiple brands of mics to various radios or UCIs.

 Another option would be to integrate a small FM radio transmitter module into the node which would allow any FM stereo receiver, boombox, or car stereo to be used as the speaker.
 This would make the node even more portable because a separate speaker would not be needed.
 Many stereos also have an 1/8" Aux input that could be easily used, which would provide even better quality than a wireless FM stereo link.
 To support that just add an 1/8" TRS Line Out jack to the node in addition to the speaker jack output.
-The Line Out jack Tip and Ring terminals would connect directly to the Tx Audio line on the URI.
+The Line Out jack Tip and Ring terminals should connect directly to the Tx Audio lines on the URI.

 Some basic wiring (such as 24 ga.
 Hookup wire) is then needed to connect all the above together.

 The above can be purchased directly from numerous sources or I can provide any of the above parts in a Kit.
 If you just need a few things it may be more cost-effective to get them directly from Amazon/Ebay/Mouser/DigiKey/etc., but if you need a number of the above items it may be more cost-effective to go with a kit.
 Amazon and ebay have pretty much everything you need at good prices and traditional electronics suppliers like Mouser and DigiKey are really only needed for more specialized components or where quality is important, for example I get filter capacitors and semiconductors from Mouser or similar US distributors to be sure I'm getting genuine high-quality parts meeting all stated specs.
-Pricing is usually lower when buying in larger quantities, thus I buy most parts in Qtys of 10 or more and can pass on the savings in kits I provide.
+Pricing is usually lower when buying in larger quantities, thus I buy most parts in Qtys of 10 or more and can pass on the savings.

 Optional Components